Tilicho Lake Trek- 6 Days for Himalayan Escape

 What are Included In My Package ?

-• Round-trip private 4WD Jeep transport (Pokhara–Chame–Manang–Tilicho–Pokhara)
+• Round-trip private 4WD Jeep (Pokhara–Manang–Tilicho–Pokhara)

-• 5 nights’ accommodation in mountain lodges (twin sharing)
+• 5 nights accommodation in mountain lodges (twin sharing)

-• Experienced guide/driver with local knowledge
+• Experienced English-speaking guide / driver with local knowledge

-• Government taxes & service charges
+• Government taxes and service charges

 What are excluded from the package ?

-• Tips for the guide and driver
+• Tips for guide and driver (expected and appreciated)

-• Emergency evacuation (if required)
+• Emergency evacuation costs (if required)

 • Accommodation in Pokhara before/after the tour